akiryk/tutorials-learning-lessons/GCP/gcp-digital-leader.md

 - Cloud Storage.
 This is usually for bucket storage.
 Bad: can't be used as a root disk.
 Good: multiple instances can write to the bucket at the same time; good for global access; good for general purpose file sharing.

 #### Availability
 Ensure availability by having instances in multple zones within a region or, better yet, in multiple regions.

-A region contains many zones, so `us-central-1` contains
+A region contains many zones, so `us-central1` contains `us-central1-a` and `us-central1-b` etc.

+For a higher level of availability, use **autoscaling instance groups**.
+These are managed groups of VM instances that automatically add or remove VM instances depending on load.
+This only works with managed instance groups.
+In order to use this option:
+- over-provision by 50% of your needs
+- use a Cloud Load Balancer
+- Instances cannot have stateful data; you need to use a database or Cloud Storage, which is automatically replicated.
+Cloud SQL has a "high availability" option.

+#### Networks
+aka Virtual Private Clouds (VPCs).
+You don't need Organizations or Folders when organizing your GCP account, but you do need Projects.
+Projects have separate security controls.
+Projects by default come with up to 5 networks.

+A network belongs to only one project and spans all regions; a subnet belongs to only one network and can belong to only one region; an instance belongs to only one subnet.

+A subnet allows you to define an IP range and a default gateway for the resources it contains.

+What about communication among instances?
+VMs can communicate with one another even if in different subnets, although the default firewall rules say only by SSH, [RDP]([url](https://www.cloudflare.com/learning/access-management/what-is-the-remote-desktop-protocol/)), and [ICMP](https://www.cloudflare.com/learning/ddos/glossary/internet-control-message-protocol-icmp/).

+How can instances in different projects communicate with each other?
+1. Internet: slower and less secure and more expenseive
+2. VPC Network Peering: two VPCs can connect over google's network without a public IP
+3. Shared VPC: this is mainly for enforcing security standards